BLKSAge/MGameAnalysis/GameReport.md

 ---

 ## Personal suggestions
 1. The initial story had no sound.
 2. The building process should be ongoing in the background while the games and strategy should be the focus of the player
 3. The use of adds for keys is overwhelming.
 Either give more keys for watching adds or introduce it later in the game after the player is hooked.
 4. There seems to be missing opportunities for story depth and more involved strategy.
 By making each person introduced into the story a new type of gameplay you increase the strategy involved.
 For the electrician there could be a flow type of game.
 For the mason, there could be a balance the bricks type of game with emphasis on speed.
 For the carpenter a haptic type of game where you nail or plaster the walls and such.
 Solar, cleaning the water supply.
 All of these increase the depth of the game.
 5. Lastly is a western view of the game.
 I would love to see the future of the country if we are talking about a comeup story.
 Ideally build the future almost like a tycoon version of the game.
 Dare to dream and thanks for this opportunity.
+6. Level 35 tiered key winning system up to 5 keys for highest tier or fastest time completing.
 ---

 ## Deliverables